 - Training and human capital development for the wind energy sector.

-A Project Management Unit (PMU) comprising of a Project Manager at SANEDI and DoE Project Manager: Renewable Energy Initiatives provide secretariat, coordination and overall management functions and tasks related to the various outputs.
+A Project Management Unit (PMU) comprising of a Project Manager at SANEDI and DMRE Project Manager: Renewable Energy Initiatives provide secretariat, coordination and overall management functions and tasks related to the various outputs.

 The PMU reports to the SAWEP Project Steering Committee (PSC) comprising of representatives from the Department of Trade and Industry (DTI), Department of Environmental Affairs (DEA), Department of Science and Technology (DST), Department of Higher Education and Training (DHET), SANEDI, UNDP and chaired by the DMRE One of the key functions of the PSC is to approve the annual work plan and budget at the beginning of each calendar year before it is sent to the GEF/UNDP for final endorsement.